aanavaneeth/ResponsiveCalendar-WebComponent/README.md

 2. Go to the project root, open command prompt and enter “bower install”

 3. Then, load Demo.HTML (Should be loaded from a web server)

+You can also find the demo here: http://agasthyanavaneeth.github.io/ResponsiveCalendar-WebComponent/